vectordotdev/vector/changelog.d/README.md

 The contents of the file must be valid markdown.

 Filename rules:

 - The first segment (unique_name) should be a unique string related to the change.
   Optionally, if there is a GitHub issue associated with the change, it can be used as a prefix.
   For example `42_very_important_change.breaking.md`, vs `very_important_change.breaking.md`.
-- The type must be one of:
+- The type must be one of the valid types in [Fragment types](#types)
+- Only the two period delimiters can be used.
+- The file must be markdown.

+#### Fragment types {#types}

 - breaking: A change that is incompatible with prior versions which requires users to make adjustments.
 - security: A change that is has implications for security.
 - deprecations: A change that is introducing a deprecation.
 - features: A change that is introducing a new feature.
 - enhancements: A change that is enhancing existing functionality in a user perceivable way.
 - fixes: A change that is fixing a bug.
-- Only the two period delimiters can be used.
-- The file must be markdown.

 ### Breaking changes